Full House Resorts: Dan Lee era (2014–present)

 In October 2014, a group of activist shareholders, led by former CEO of Pinnacle Entertainment Dan Lee, launched a proxy fight, accusing Full House's management of going on a "reckless buying binge".
 Lee soon drew the support of the Paulson family.
 The company responded by putting itself up for sale.
 The fight ended in a settlement in December 2014, with Lee appointed as CEO of Full House.

 During the proxy contest, Full House was sidelined from the Thunder Ridge project, after the Kentucky Racing Commission expressed concerns about Full House and Keeneland decided to pursue the purchase alone.

 In 2015, Full House proposed building a $650-million mixed-use project anchored by a casino, on a site near the Indianapolis International Airport.
 The proposal was rejected by the airport authority.

 In May 2016, Full House purchased Bronco Billy's casino in Cripple Creek, Colorado for approximately $30 million.

 The company revealed a proposal in August 2018 to build La Posada del Llano, a racetrack, casino, and hotel near Clovis, New Mexico.

 In 2021, Full House began construction of Chamonix Casino Hotel, a $200-million property next to Bronco Billy's.
 The company also renewed its effort to expand in Indiana, submitting a bid to build a casino in Terre Haute, to be named American Place.

+In June of 2026, Full House began construction on the permanent "American Place Casino" in Waukegan, a $302-million property.
+It will replace The Temporary that has operated since 2023.